The Last Lord of Eldorado

 "The Last Lord of Eldorado" is a 1998 Donald Duck comic story by Don Rosa.

-The story was first published in the Danish Anders And & Co. #1998-06; the first American publication was in Uncle Scrooge #311, in July 1988.
+The story was first published in the Danish Anders And & Co. #1998–06; the first American publication was in Uncle Scrooge #311, in July 1998.

 Plot

 The story continues directly from Rosa's earlier story "Treasure under Glass".
 Recently having found a map of all sunken treasure ships in the 17th century, Scrooge McDuck, Donald Duck, and his nephews are retrieving treasures from them.
 From a sunken ship named Dukatenesel, Donald obtains a golden plaque commemorating the founding of an Augsburgian Welser consortium in New Granada on February 21, 1539.
 This intrigues Scrooge, so he, Donald, and the boys head off to Germany to find out more.

 In Germany, the Ducks head to Nuremberg, where they meet with the banking company that currently owns the remains of the bank founded in New Granada around 1539.
 As Scrooge buys the remains of the bank at a price of $1,000, the director of the banking company explains that the Welser bank still has a branch office somewhere in Latin America, but its exact location has been lost.
 As the Ducks leave, the director telephones the company's owner, Flintheart Glomgold.
 Eager to find out what Scrooge is up to, Glomgold catches the first plane from South Africa to Germany and arrives in Nuremberg to spy on the ducks.

 All that remains of the Welser bank is a safe deposit box containing the bank's documents.
-The adventurers study the documents, finding out that the bank was founded by Gonzalo Jiménez de Quesada, Nicolaus Federmann, and Sebastián de Belalcázar, who had met each other at the Cundinamarca Plateau in Omagua and made a contract with each other.
+The adventurers study the documents, finding out that the bank was founded by Gonzalo Jiménez de Quesada, Nicolaus Federmann, and Sebastián de Belalcázar, who had met each other at the Cundinamarca Plateau Plateau in Omagua and made a contract with each other.
 When Huey, Dewey, and Louie tell Scrooge that Omagua is also known as Eldorado, Scrooge becomes interested in finding this lost place.
-The boys' Junior Woodchucks Guidebook tells them that the documents confirming the ownership of Eldorado were given to a monastery in Bogota, Colombia, so the Ducks decide that they should head there next.
-Unknown to them, Glomgold has been spying on them all this time, disguised as a waitress, so he decides to follow them to Bogota.
+The boys' Junior Woodchucks Guidebook tells them that the documents confirming the ownership of Eldorado were given to a monastery in Bogotá, Colombia, so the Ducks decide that they should head there next.
+Unknown to them, Glomgold has been spying on them all this time, disguised as a waitress, so he decides to follow them to Bogotá.